 A Deeplink Indexer Indexes Content from Inside Applications

-The patent tells us that by building the deep-link index, it is also building an index for content inside the application that corresponds to the deep link.
+The patent tells us that by building the deep-link index, it also builds an index for content inside the application that corresponds to the deep link.

-For example, if the object is a review of a business on a web page for a review web site and this web page includes a deep link to an application corresponding to the web site, the process indexes this deep link for the review of the business in this application.
+For example, if the object is a review of a business on a web page for a review website and this web page includes a deep link to an application corresponding to the website, the process indexes this deep link for the business review in this application.

-This process may also determine if this object (the review web site) includes references to other objects than can be crawled.
-Other deeplinks may be URLs pointing to other objects that can be crawled, the process adds the references to these objects in the group of objects.
+This process may also determine if this object (the review website) includes references to other objects that can be crawled.
+For example, other deep links may be URLs pointing to other objects that can be crawled; the process adds the references to these objects in the group of objects.

 Among other factors, search results are scored using a proximity-scoring function.

-In one embodiment, the proximity scoring function scores the result where each result includes two or more terms from a query that are within a specified distance.
+In one embodiment, the proximity scoring function scores the result where each result includes two or more terms from a query within a specified distance.

 A term is a word, phrase, or another language construct.
 The distance between the terms can be characters or words and is used to constrain the matching of the terms for a result.